Authentic Lessons for 21st Century Learning

 Explore

-Provide students the materials and Digestion Model Student Guide (attached) for conducting the digestion model simulation.
-A Digestion Model Teacher Guide is also included in the attachments.
+Pass out the Digestion Model Student Guide for conducting the digestion model simulation.
+Use the Digestion Model Teacher Guide to help set up the parts of the model and support student understanding.
 Having students work in pairs is useful for this activity if the class is sufficiently small.
+Depending on class size and student responsibility, it may be helpful to have the entire class go through the activity at the same pace.

 Explain